-Choosing the best tools and supplements for you and your beard is a tough task, but one that is very much worth the effort.
+Choosing the best tools (best beard brush and comb) and supplements for you and your beard is a tough task, but one that is very much worth the effort.

 Oils, balms, shampoos – there is a huge range of products out there designed to help manage and nourish your beard, and we have articles on all of them, such as this one.